Point Lookout: a free weekly publication of Chaco Canyon Consulting

 it's a tool that can be reused for many different conversations.
 A handy measure of relevance is this: How well does this contribution move us toward our objective?
 The group can then enumerate the properties of relevant contributions.
 Here are four possibilities: a contribution can clarify the objective, or argue in support of a specific possible path to the objective, or raise questions about a specific possible path to the objective, or enumerate properties of promising paths to the objective.

 Avoiding the weed patch is usually advantageous — except when it isn't.
 Just as some desirable plants do sometimes grow among weeds, ideas that truly are treasures sometimes appear only when we take trips down into the weeds.
 That's why examining the detailed structures underlying the big issues is a useful thing to do.
 What is usually less useful is doing so when we're supposedly doing something else.
-First in this series Go to top Top Next issue: Wacky Words of Wisdom: IV Next Issue
+Down in the Weeds: I First issue in this series Go to top Top Next issue: Wacky Words of Wisdom: IV Next Issue

 52 Tips for Leaders of Project-Oriented OrganizationsAre your projects always (or almost always) late and over budget?
 Are your project teams plagued by turnover, burnout, and high defect rates?
 Turn your culture around.
 Read 52 Tips for Leaders of Project-Oriented Organizations, filled with tips and techniques for organizational leaders.
 Order Now!